 Over the last few years, The Munch Museum has broken previous attendance records with exhibitions recontextualizing and showing Edvard Munch’s works alongside other artists, from van Gogh and Gaugin to Bjarne Melgaard and Robert Mapplethorpe.

-This season, the museum has another treat in store for art lovers.
-The exhibition Andy Warhol – After Munch, opening May 26, presents the Norwegian master’s influence and impact on the pop art icon.
+In 2018, the museum has another treat in store for art lovers.
+The exhibition Andy Warhol – After Munch presents the Norwegian master’s influence and impact on the pop art icon.

 At first glance, the artistic universes of Edvard Munch and Andy Warhol may seem like polar opposites.
 The former is often regarded as a somewhat gloomy discoverer of our inner depths, while Warhol typically is associated with shiny surfaces, celebrity worship and fascination with consumerism.